 Radiosurgery works in the same manner as other types of therapeutic radiology.
 It distorts or destroys the DNA of tumor cells, causing them to be unable to reproduce and grow.
 The tumor will shrink in size over time.
 For blood vessel lesions, like an arteriovenous malformation (AVM), the blood vessels eventually close off after treatment.

-There are three types of radiosurgery.
+There are 3 types of radiosurgery.
 Each type uses different equipment and radiation sources.
-Radiosurgery types include:

 Head frame placement.
 In order to keep the head from moving during treatment, a box-shaped frame is attached to the head.
 Pins designed specifically for this purpose fasten the head frame to the skull.
 The head frame also is a guide to focus the gamma ray beams to the exact location of the lesion being treated.

 Tumor location imaging.
-Once the head frame is in place, the exact location of the lesion to be treated will be determined using computed tomography (CT scan) or magnetic resonance imaging (MRI).
+Once the head frame is in place, the exact location of the lesion to be treated will be determined using a CT scan or MRI.